adehan/english-for-designers/09-layout-second/index.md

 ## Abstract 🍄

 This bachelor thesis focuses on the process of creating a personal brand as a graphic designer or an illustrator.
 A personal brand is a form of marketing that an individual uses to create a unique public image that demonstrates their values.
-This project should inform the reader on which terms to familiarize themselves with, where to start and which tools they can choose from and use to help them with their creative journey.
+This paper should inform the reader on which terms to familiarize themselves with, where to start and which tools they can choose from and use to help them with their creative journey.

 ## Keywords 🌿